Open communion: Position of the Lutheran Church

 The Lutheran Church has a variety of practices, depending on denominational polity.
-Some branches of Lutheranism, such as the Lutheran Church–Missouri Synod and the Wisconsin Evangelical Lutheran Synod, do not practice open communion; they exclude non-members and require catechetical instructions for all people, even members from other Lutheran churches, before receiving the Eucharist.
+Some branches of Lutheranism, such as the Lutheran Church – Missouri Synod and the Wisconsin Evangelical Lutheran Synod, do not practice open communion; they exclude non-members whose denominations are not in fellowship and require catechetical instructions for all people before receiving the Eucharist.
 This generally stems from an understanding that sharing communion is a sign of Christian unity; where that unity is not present, neither should Eucharistic sharing be present.
 Some Lutheran church bodies use the term "altar and pulpit fellowship" to refer to their specific practices.

-Other parts of the Lutheran Church, including the Evangelical Lutheran Church in America (ELCA), The Evangelical Lutheran Church in Canada, and many members of the Lutheran World Federation, practice open communion and welcome all Baptized Christians, regardless of their denominational affiliation, training, or specific beliefs, to the table.
-In fact, the ELCA has specific communion sharing agreements with a number of other Christian denominations, encouraging the sharing of the sacrament across belief system boundaries.
+Other parts of the Lutheran Church, including the Evangelical Lutheran Church in America (ELCA), The Evangelical Lutheran Church in Canada, and many members of the Lutheran World Federation, practice open communion and welcome all Baptized Christians to commune while ensuring that Lutheran belief on the real presence of Christ in the Eucharist is declared orally or in writing.
+Guests are then left to decide whether they should or should not receive the Eucharist.
+The ELCA has specific communion sharing agreements with a number of other Christian denominations, encouraging the sharing of the sacrament across belief system boundaries.
 The understanding that lies behind this practice is that Communion is both a foretaste of eschatological Christian unity as well as an effective means of fostering that unity.

 The Evangelical Church in Germany, which is a federation of Lutheran and Reformed churches, has an open communion.